w3c/ServiceWorker/implementation_considerations.md

 So you've got a browser engine, are looking into this whole "Service Workers" thing and have some questions.
 Take heart, dear reader!
 Your friendly spec designers/authors are here to answer your (anticipated) questions.
 Want more answers?
 [File a bug](issues) and tag it `implementation-concern`.

-This doc looks firat at key concepts then outlines the [areas of helpful built-in ambiguity ](//slightlyoff.github.io/ServiceWorker/spec/service_worker/) that provide opportunities to go fast.
-Each are of opportunity includes a list of strategies that implementations might explore to improve Service Worker performance.
+This doc looks first at key concepts then outlines the [areas of helpful built-in ambiguity ](//slightlyoff.github.io/ServiceWorker/spec/service_worker/) that provide opportunities to go fast.
+Each opportunity includes a list of strategies that implementations might explore to improve Service Worker performance.

 ## Key Concepts

 ### Event-Driven Workers

 The biggest thing to understand about Service Workers is that they are _event driven_.
 Unlike other forms of [Web Worker](http://www.w3.org/TR/workers/), the lifetime of the script execution context of the worker is not related to documents which have handles to the worker.
-Instead, Service Workers begin (and end) life when events are sent to them.
+Instead, Service Workers begin life when events are sent to them, and they can end between events.

 The most performance-sensitive of these events is the `fetch` event for top-level document navigation.
 To ensure that the decision regarding which (if any) Service Worker to boot up to handle a `fetch` event, the spec uses a static tuple of origin + URL pattern to map SW's to navigations.
 This list will change infrequently and is likely to be something you can cache in memory for fast lookup.